codecio/home-ops/README.md

 # 🏠 home-ops

-My monorepo project for the homelab with a focus on using GitOps practices with [Kubernetes](https://kubernetes.io/) to learning new tools and tech.
+My monorepo project for the homelab with a focus on using GitOps practices with [Kubernetes](https://kubernetes.io/) to learn new tools and tech.

 ## 📖 Docs